ycpcs/cs320-spring2022/assign/assign09.md

 # Submitting

-Submit the report to Marmoset as **assign09report**.
-Use *only* PDF format: do *not* upload a Microsoft Word or rich text document.
+Name your Project Proposal document **assign09-username**, again substituting your YCP user name.
+Submit the report to Marmoset under **Assign09-Report: Individual Project Report**.
+Use only PDF format: **do NOT upload a Microsoft Word or rich text document.**

 <div class="callout">
-Your report <em>must</em> be submitted in PDF format.
+Your Peroject Report <em>must</em> be submitted in PDF format.
 Submissions in any other format may receive a grade of 0.
 </div>